William S. Forbes: Biography

-William Smith Forbes (born in Falmouth, Stafford Co., Va., February 10, 1831; he traveled north to Philadelphia, Pennsylvania, where he attended Jefferson Medical College [M.D., 1852].
-After graduation he was a resident physician at Pennsylvania Hospital, 1853–1855.
-By then the Crimean War was raging, and after completing his residency he promptly sailed for Turkey to assist the British and to expand his medical knowledge.
+Forbes was born in Falmouth, Stafford County, Virginia, on February 10, 1831.
+He attended Jefferson Medical College in Philadelphia, Pennsylvania, graduating in 1852.
+After graduation he was a resident physician at Pennsylvania Hospital from 1853 to 1855.
+By then the Crimean War was raging, and after completing his residency he promptly sailed for Ottoman Turkey to assist the British and to expand his medical knowledge.
 He served as a volunteer surgeon at the English Military Hospital in Scutari, Constantinople, and among his colleagues was the famous nurse Florence Nightingale.
 By Sept.
-1856, he was back in Philadelphia, where he settled permanently and in 1857 opened the College Avenue Anatomical School.
-He married in Havertown, Delaware Co., Pennsylvania [November 3, 1859] Celanire Bournidi Sims [born in Pennsylvania, July 24, 1837; died May 18, 1909].
+1856, he was back in Philadelphia, where he settled permanently and in 1857, opened the College Avenue Anatomical School.
+He married Celanire Bournidi Sims (July 24, 1837 – May 18, 1909) in Havertown, Delaware County, Pennsylvania, on November 3, 1859.

 In 1862 he joined the Union army as a surgeon, and early in 1863 he was appointed Surgeon of Volunteers with the rank of major.
 He reported for duty at General Grant's headquarters at Young's Point, La., on April 5, 1863, as the Vicksburg campaign was entering a critical phase.
-Forbes was promptly assigned the post of medical director of the 13th Army Corps commanded by Maj.
-General A. J. McClernand.
-For the next five months, he had frequent contacts with General Grant, all of which became material for the valuable article which he later published, “Recollections of General Grant During the Siege of Vicksburg.”
+Forbes was promptly assigned the post of medical director of the 13th Army Corps commanded by Major General John A. McClernand.
+For the next five months, he had frequent contacts with General Grant, all of which became material for the valuable article which he later published, Recollections of General Grant During the Siege of Vicksburg.

 Looking back on the service of Forbes as a surgeon in the Union army, we may contrast the service of his older brothers Francis and James in the Confederate army.
 This marks an extremely rare example of Washington-descended brothers fighting on opposing sides in the Civil War.
-His older brother, James Fitzgerald Forbes, while serving as an aide to General A. P. Hill, CSA, was mortally wounded at Chancellorsville in the same volley of “friendly fire” that mortally wounded General Thomas J. “Stonewall” Jackson.
+His older brother, James Fitzgerald Forbes, while serving as an aide to General A. P. Hill, CSA, was mortally wounded at Chancellorsville in the same volley of friendly fire that mortally wounded General Thomas J. Stonewall Jackson.
 His younger brother, Alfred Thornton Forbes, was twice wounded but survived the war.
-Both served in the 9th Va.
-Cav., CSA.
+Both served in the 9th Virginia Cavalry Regiment.